Quicr/libquicr/docs/api-main.md

 ## Track Handlers

-Both client and server provide quicr::PublishTrack() and quicr::SubscribeTrack() methods to start a new subscription and/or publication.
+Both client and server provide quicr::Transport::PublishTrack() and quicr::Transport::SubscribeTrack() methods to start a new subscription and/or publication.
 Use the below handler classes when calling the methods.
 Each track handler is constructed for a single full track name (e.g., namespace and name).